Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Runtime Analysis for Uniform IID Weights

 We first investigate the case of uniform identically distributed (IID) weights.
 Here each weight is chosen uniformly at random in the interval $[a-\delta, a+\delta]$, $\delta \leq a$.
 The parameter $\delta$ is called the dispersion and models the uncertainty of the weight of the items.
+Given the constraint bound $C$ and the expected cost of an item $a$, there are at most $k=\min\{n, \lfloor C/a \rfloor \}$ items that can be chosen without violating the chance constraint (Equation~\ref{eq:chance}) if $\alpha \leq 1/2$ holds as we assume throughout this article. \begin{theorem} Let $k=\min\{n+1, \lfloor C/a \rfloor +1\}$ and assume $\lfloor C/a \rfloor=\omega(1)$.
+Then the expected time until \gsemo using objective function $g$ has computed a $(1-o(1))(1-1/e)$-approximation for a given monotone submodular function under a chance constraint with uniform iid weights is $O(nk(k+\log n))$. \end{theorem}